AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-activity-sync.md

 ---
 # SFDC Sync: Activity Sync {#sfdc-sync-activity-sync}

-Marketo also syncs over the Salesforce activities data.
+Marketo also syncs over the [!DNL Salesforce] activities data.
 Here are some questions and answers.

 ## What types of activity data does Marketo sync over? {#what-types-of-activity-data-does-marketo-sync-over}